Jootgitoo/Repositorio-sistemas-gestion-empresarial/tema-1/ejercicios/informacion-presentacion-crm/presentacion-crm.md

 ---------------
 #### Database Manager
-Coper offers a cloud-based service that secret the details of the database structure to users.
+Copper offers a cloud-based service that secret the details of the database structure to users.

 ---------
-#### Sectors using Coper
+#### Sectors
 - **Technology**: Companies looking to automate sales processes and improve customer relationship management.
 - **Education**: Institutions that require efficient management of relationships and communication with students and parents.
 - **Marketing:** Agencies using Copper to effectively manage campaigns and client relationships.